Publication Date: 09/16/2025 10:00 AM CST

 • Fewer voters felt that other realities are major threats.

-• Almost one quarter (23%) say it's uncensored social media.
+• Almost one quarter (23%) say uncensored social media is a major threat.

 The most recent data cited is from a Napolitan News Service survey of 1,000 Registered Voters conducted online by Scott Rasmussen September 13-14, 2025.
 Field work for the survey was conducted by RMG Research, Inc. and has a margin of error of +/- 3.1.